The article is written based on Unicsoft’s extensive experience of implementing machine learning in insurance companies.

 Neural networks and deep learning technologies will evolve to be applicable in a wide variety of apps.
 These technologies will become the go-to tools for processing large data streams, which will be generated by active insurance products related to a person’s behavior and activities.
 The increased commercialization of these types of technologies will lead to carriers having access to models that are constantly learning and adapting to the world around them.
 This will lead to the pioneering of new product categories and engagement techniques.

-The Future of the Insurance Industry
+The Future of Machine Learning in the Insurance Industry

 The digital transformation of the industry has just begun.
 Mckinsey experts are now painting an absolutely fantastic picture of digital insurance in 2030: a personal insurance agent in a smartphone will guide the client to the safest car routes and calculate the amount of an insurance premium depending on the user’s decisions.